 - Set a “safe zone” where their kids are allowed and receive a notification if they step outside of it

 - Set screen time limits

 - And more

-Kaspersky Safe Kids has a score of 3 out of 5 stars on Google Play and 3.5 out of 5 stars on the Apple App Store, which are low compared to others on this list.
-Kaspersky has a D- rating with the BBB, primarily due to the fact that the company has not responded to the customer complaints on record.
+Kaspersky Safe Kids has a score of 3.4 out of 5 stars on Google Play and 3.5 out of 5 stars on the Apple App Store.
+Kaspersky Lab, Inc. has a D- rating with the BBB.

-Kaspersky Safe Kids costs $14.99 per year for one user.
+Kaspersky Safe Kids costs $22.99 per year for one user, and protects all of your children.
+The family plan costs $149.99, includes Kaspersky Premium, and covers up to ten devices.
 A free version is available that does not include screen time monitoring, GPS location, YouTube search management, and other premium functions.

 Kaspersky Safe Kids is compatible with Mac, PC, Android, and Apple devices.

 MMGuardian is another parental control app that parents can consider.
 It uses artificial intelligence to monitor your child’s text and social media messages.
 It will notify you if it detects inappropriate photos or mentions of drugs, cyberbullying, suicidal thoughts, violence, online predators, and more.

 You can also use MMGuardian to set screen time limits, to block certain websites or apps, and to view your child’s location.